 Maintainability encompasses a range of maintenance actions that examine all scheduled and unscheduled events in place for preventing failures on all hardware devices.
 Testing verifies the ease with which maintenance actions can be performed based on the design characteristics of the equipment and software.
-Non-technical election workers are to be able to be made aware of the problem through the equipment and software's ability to correctly self-diagnose problems.
+Non-technical election workers are to be made aware of the problem through the equipment and software's ability to correctly selfdiagnose problems.